APPLICATIONS FOR THE DISNEY ACADEMIC EXCHANGE PROGRAM FOR THE ACADEMIC YEAR 2019 - 2020 WILL OPEN ON JULY 11TH 2018 AT 9:00AM.

-As part of your academic training, you will work in roles such as Attractions and Operations, Quick Service/Full Service Food and Beverage, Lifeguarding, Character Performer, Character Attendant, Costuming, Culinary or Merchandise.
-Participants in Merchandise, Operations or Food and Beverage will have the opportunity to rotate between two of these roles during their program.
+As part of your academic training, you will work in roles such as Attractions and Operations, Quick Service/Full Service Food and Beverage, Lifeguarding, Character Performer, Character Attendant, Costuming or Merchandise.
+Participants in Merchandise, Operations, Food and Beverage and Costuming will have the opportunity to rotate between two of these roles during their program.

 As a participant on this program, you really will develop a set of transferable skills which will aid any career; guest service, effective communication, teamwork, leadership and responsibility to name a few!
 On top of this, you will have the opportunity to interact and share your culture with Guests from the United States and all over the world, learn important business philosophies and make lifelong friends.

 On this experience, you will work at the Walt Disney World® Resort on a J-1 Student Exchange Visa.
-The Academic Exchange Program runs from July - July each year (6-month program for students from The Netherlands and Canada), with an additional 30-day travel period upon completion of the program.
-This is at maximum a 12-month experience, and candidates must exit the United States and return to their home country and university at the end of the program.
+The Academic Exchange Program runs from July - July each year (6-month program for students from the Netherlands and Canada) with an additional 30-day travel period upon completion of the program.
+This is at maxiumum a 12-month experience, and candidates must exit the United States and return to their home country and university at the end of the program.

 The best part about the Academic Exchange Program is the learning experience.
 On this program you will be registered as a student at Central Michigan Univeristy for the academic year, and will gain credit and certificates upon completion of the program in recognition for your academic efforts.
 Credits may be transferred to your home university (dependant upon home university and individual course requirements).

 The learning experience exposes participants to educational classes instructed Disney professionals, who will each pass over their expertise and knowledge on a range of subject areas.
 This invaluable and sought after experience will be beneficial towards any future career after graduation.